bluetobits/mimic009points/README.md

-# H1Model Railway Layout Control
+## Model Railway Layout Control
-# H3 Steve Lomax 2021 not for commercial use.
+# Steve Lomax 2021 not for commercial use.
 Adafruit acknowledgement below

 please acknowledge author if redistributing or modifying